NEW AGE NEWS

 A WORLD OF CITIZEN-SCIENTISTS

 In the modern world, we like to think we rely on scientific information to guide our decisions.
 We have no end of problems to solve if we want to maintain a decent standard of living and repair the earth’s fractured environment at the same time.
 Science (and related technology) is perhaps our greatest tool in making progress toward that goal.
-How much progress are we making toward this goal, and how much progress could we be making if we tried our best?
+How much progress are we currently making toward this end, and how much progress could we be making if we tried our best?
 As it is, we rely almost exclusively on studies done by prestigious universities, government agencies, and large nonprofit corporations.
 We have been conditioned to believe that only large groups like this can get anything done for us.
 When those among us without professorships do their own interesting studies, their discoveries are not published in peer-reviewed journals, they are roundly ignored by the media, and the public never hears about any of it.
 From now on, if we really want to solve our problems, we should show our support for science by participating directly in large-scale experimentation.

 Today we seem to have forgotten that ordinary individuals can make significant contributions to scientific and technological advancement.
 All on his own, Benjamin Franklin discovered that lightning storms involved electricity.
 He invented the lighting rod, the Franklin stove, bifocals, and the description of positive and negative charges for electricity.
 Luther Burbank developed over 800 varieties of plants on his own.
-Most inventors throughout history began by working on their own in an entirely unfunded capacity, prior to their later fame and fortune.
+Like Thomas Edison, most inventors throughout history began by working on their own in an entirely unfunded capacity, prior to their later fame and fortune.

 In the field of medicine, just imagine what we could discover if we all signed up for large-scale research projects.
 I suffered from summer allergies until a friend told me about a local naturopath.
 I went to see them, and they used a simple and completely unreputable treatment called NAET (Naturopathic Allergy Elimination Treatment).
 My allergies all but disappeared that summer.
 The next year I waited until I was a debilitated mass of snot and sneezing before making another appointment.
 The problem disappeared immediately again.
 This went on for a few years, and then I found a local source for a product that seemed to be identical to that used in the NAET.
 I used it (all you have to do is hold a vial), feeling fully confident that my allergy would disappear the same as before.
 This time it did not work.
 I had to make another trip to the clinic, after which my allergy quit as before.
 Some people have suggested it was all the placebo effect, but if that was the case, why didn’t the allergy go away when I fully believed my replacement product would do the trick?
 I suggested a low-cost way the naturopath could set up a controlled, double-blind experiment to test the efficacy of the treatment, but they were too busy to attempt it.
 Just think of how many unique and effective treatments may be out there, which may be effective for treating millions of people’s health issues, yet we don’t know about them because the research hasn’t been done, or it has been done but it hasn’t been properly disseminated.